wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 = Can I export data from Smart Reporter? =

-No. Currently you can only see these reports.
-We are planning for CSV export in future.
+Yes.
+Currently you can export only the abandoned products using Smart Reporter.
+However, we do have plans to have export for other widgets in the future versions.